 Nearly 50 years later, classic Chic songs such as “Dance, Dance, Dance (Yowsah, Yowsah, Yowsah),” “I Want Your Love,” and “Good Times” still have a large following.
 Recent performances at festivals like Glastonbury and Blenheim’s Nocturne Live are a testament to the group’s enduring popularity.

 Nile Rodgers and Bernard Edwards wrote music for many other prominent artists, too.
 Their first project was with Sister Sledge on their album “We Are Family.”
 The title track became the group’s signature song and an anthem for the gay community.
-The duo collaborated with Diana Ross on hits such as “Upside Down” and “I’m Coming Out.”
+The duo also collaborated with Diana Ross on hits such as “Upside Down” and “I’m Coming Out.”